-Jon Stiles wanted to make sure that his customers knew that The Party Source could be a solution for their gift giving and printed and mailed a few thousand first-ever catalogs.
+Jon Stiles wanted to ensure that his customers knew that The Party Source could be a solution for their gift-giving and printed and mailed a few thousand first-ever catalogs.

 The marketing maneuver generated $500K in new business and opened up a new part of his gift basket business that will produce over 1M in sales in 2021.
 Here's a link to the catalog.

 Change Your Google Listing